St. John the Apostle’s Ministries, Organizations & Activities

 Vacation Bible School (pre-K to grade 5) is available in the second week of July each year

 The Church Finance Council is made up of interested parishioners who are responsible for drawing up and monitoring the Church budget.
 Monthly meetings are held.
 After quarterly reviews by an outside accountant they meet with the Pastor to evaluate and publish results via an annual report.
-The council also has the responsibility of authorizing expenditures for both the school and church.
 Members are appointed by the pastor

 Extraordinary Ministers of Holy Communion are lay men and women who assist the mission of the Church in bringing Holy Communion to the homebound, those in nursing homes, assisted living facilities and hospitals.
-They also assist priests and deacons at Mass in the distribution of the Body and Blood of Jesus Christ.
 Provisions are made for training so that persons may receive a mandate from the Archdiocese of Newark.

 Lectors are lay men and women who proclaim sacred scripture and intercessory prayers at Mass on Sundays, holy days and weekdays.
 Provisions are made to provide training.
 Lectors and extraordinary ministers of Holy Communion also function on special holiday liturgies, and participate in seasonal church decorating, periodic after-Mass fellowship socials and focused exercises of faith and act as greeters.